‘Flip Or Flop’: Tarek El Moussa Out With New Girlfriend, Exclusive Photos Taken

 — TV Guide (@TVGuide) January 29, 2017

-Some fans add that they refuse to watch Flip or Flop ever again, and that the long-running HGTV reality series should be cancelled.
+Some fans add that they refuse to watch Flip or Flop ever again, and that the long-running HGTV reality series should be canceled.
 But Tarek and Christina El Moussa still run their real estate agency together in Orange County, California, called “The El Moussa Group,” and, according to Patch, HGTV has no plans to cancel Flip or Flop following the divorce of Tarek and Christina.

 “The show is getting more attention than ever before.
 Flip or Flop will not be cancelled.
 We admire and appreciate Tarek and Christina’s great work on Flip or Flop.”